splace/3d/README.md

-# model-images
+# 3d models
-images of some historical 3d models
+media from some old 3d models

-some with html view using webgl through X3DOM
+some with direct html viewing, using webgl through X3DOM